FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 motor has to be initialized by stepper_init first (please refer to this command for more details on stepper control).

+> [!TIP]
-The units of position are nanosteps, i.e., 1/256 of a microstep.
-So typically if you have a motor with 200 steps per turn and your A4988-compatible driver is hard-wired for 16 microsteps/step, it takes about a million (200x256x16 = 819200) nanosteps per turn.
+> The units of position are nanosteps, i.e., 1/256 of a microstep.
+So typically if you have a motor
+> with 200 steps per turn and your A4988-compatible driver is hard-wired for 16 microsteps/step, it takes
+> about a million (200x256x16 = 819200) nanosteps per turn.
+>

-The "speed" is in nanosteps per 0.1 ms update cycle; thus setting speed=82 turns the motor in the above example once in second.
+> The "speed" is in nanosteps per 0.1 ms update cycle; thus setting speed=82 turns the motor in
+> the above example once in second.
 Setting minimal speed=1 gives 0.732 RPM.
-Note most stepper motors won't be able to turn much faster than 600 RPM.
+Note most stepper motors
+> won't be able to turn much faster than 600 RPM.

 The "endswitch_sensitive_down" option is by default set to 1, i.e., the motor will immediately stop its movement towards more negative target positions when the end switch pin gets connected to zero.